bridgecrew-perf6/infrastructure-deployment/README.md

 Set sensitive values with a `secret.tfvars` file and sensitive backend values with `backend-secret.tfvars`.

-To deploy this project run
+To deploy this project, run

 ```bash
   make terrafrom-run